-Which isn't a bad thing, since we ranked the TG-5 as both the best waterproof camera and in the top five best cameras for kids.
-As they say, if it ain't broke then don't fix it – and you'd really have to go some way to break this camera, as you can see in our video review:
+Which isn't a bad thing, since we rate the TG-5 as the best waterproof camera (opens in new tab), one of the best cameras for kids (opens in new tab), and also as the the best camera with GPS (opens in new tab).
+So as they say, if it ain't broke then don't fix it – and you'd really have to go some way to break this camera, as you can see in our video review below.

 Olympus Tough TG-6: built to last